Due to the demands of social development and the increasing applications of robots, there is a growing need for intelligent robots.

 - Artificial potential field method

-Most of the global planning in robot path planning is based on the above methods, but these methods need to be further improved in path search efficiency and path optimization.
+Although the global planning in robot path planning is primarily based on the above methods, there is a need for further improvement in path search efficiency and path optimization.

-The intelligent path planning method applies artificial intelligence methods such as genetic algorithm, fuzzy logic and neural network to path planning to improve the obstacle avoidance precision of robot path planning, speed up the planning speed, and meet the needs of practical applications.
+The intelligent path planning method applies artificial intelligence techniques like genetic algorithms, fuzzy logic, and neural networks to path planning.
+This approach aims to improve the obstacle avoidance accuracy of robot path planning, speed up the planning process, and meet the practical needs of various applications.

 - Fuzzy method